bgamari/ghc-wiki-import/haddock-comments.md

-The doc tokens can appear in a lot of places in the grammar and having a look at [compiler/parser/Parser.y.pp](/trac/ghc/browser/ghc/compiler/parser/Parser.y.pp) is probably the best way to get an overview of this.
+The doc tokens appear in a lot of places in the grammar and having a look at [compiler/parser/Parser.y.pp](/trac/ghc/browser/ghc/compiler/parser/Parser.y.pp) is probably the best way to get an overview of this.